jxsparrou/omarchy-dotfiles/README.md

 useful for games and fullscreen content where the compositor can present a window directly to the display.

-### `hypr/.config/hypr/monitors.lua`
+### Machine-Specific `monitors.lua`

-Defines two DisplayPort outputs and a scale factor of 1:
+Monitor layouts live in machine-specific Stow packages rather than the shared `hypr` package.
+The home desktop layout at `home-desktop/.config/hypr/monitors.lua` defines two DisplayPort outputs and a scale factor of 1:

 - `DP-1` uses its preferred resolution and refresh rate at position `0x0`.
 - `DP-2` uses `2560x1440@144Hz` and starts at `2560x0`, placing it directly to